 - Beef Jerky

 - Fruit Snacks/Fruit Leather

 - Candy.
-Ask if the person receiving the package can find their favorite candy where they are.
 Some things like Snickers are really easy to find abroad, but other things like Swedish Fish aren't available for them.

 Chances are your volunteer is meeting really cool people abroad and making friends they'll want to keep in touch with.
 Send them some stationary to write notes to those new friends! *Thank You notes are especially great.

 Handwritten letters are not very common any more, but they are so fun and special.
 Write a couple of notes to your volunteer.
 You can label the envelopes with things like "Open When You Need To Know You're Loved", "Open On Your Last Day Of Class", etc. This makes them personal and even more special to read through.

 It's nice to have little things like this to do while away.
 The list could go on with this one with tons of different things you could send!
 Coloring books, small travel games, embroidery thread to weave bracelets, playing cards, their favorite movie, a new book, etc.